 To practice compassion in EMS, do the small things well

-The curse of a busy EMS career is that compassion is the skill that erodes while all the rest become stronger with constant practice.
+The curse of a busy EMS career is that compassion is the skill that erodes while all the rest of our skills become stronger with constant practice

 "Put your heart aside.
 Duty comes first.
 But when fulfilling your duty, put your heart into it.
 It helps." - St. Josemaria Escrivá